Low regularity Cauchy problem for the fifth-order modified KdV equations on $\mathbb{T}$: Introduction

-The fifth-order modified KdV equation under the non-periodic setting has been studied by Kwon \cite{Kwon2008-2}.
-Kwon used the standard $X^{s,b}$ space (Fourier restrict norm method) and Tao's $[k,Z]$-multiplier norm method \cite{Tao2001} to prove trilinear estimate, and hence obtained the local well-posedness in $H^s$ for $s \ge \frac34$ via the contraction mapping principle.
-In contrast with the non-periodic setting, the trilinear estimate in the $X^{s,b}$ space

-fails for all $s$ and $b \in \R$ under the periodic boundary condition.
+The fifth-order modified KdV equation under the non-periodic setting has been studied by Linares \cite{Linares1995}.
+Linares used the dispersive smoothing effect \cite{KPV1991} in order to prove the local well-posedness of the fifth-order modified KdV equation in $H^2(\R)$ (hence the global well-posedness via the conservation law).
+Later, this was improved by Kwon \cite{Kwon2008-2}.
+Kwon used the standard $X^{s,b}$ space (Fourier restrict norm method) and Tao's $[k,Z]$-multiplier norm method \cite{Tao2001} to prove a trilinear estimate, and hence obtained the local well-posedness in $H^s$ for $s \ge \frac34$ via the contraction mapping principle.
+In contrast with the non-periodic setting, the trilinear estimate in the $X^{s,b}$ space fails under the periodic boundary condition.
 As a minor result in this paper, we have \begin{theorem} For any $s,b \in \R$, the trilinear estimate

 fails. \end{theorem}